Ending Poverty together

 Katrina Shuptar, External Affairs Committee Chair

-Christopher Nana-Sinkam, Director
+Christopher Nana-Sinkam, Governance Committee Chair

-Lindajoy Harris, Director
+Lindajoy Jackson, Director

 Khalilah Lawson, Director